smartfrendigital/mobile-test/README.md

 -   Have a search function

--   List presented in a proper paginated manner
+-   Presenting the lists in a appealing UI/UX form

--   Rating a movie or adding to watch list
+-   Having a rating or add to watch list

 Deliverables
 ------------